Mint-Blockchain/mint-node/README.md

       - ./geth-data:/data
 ```

-You can choose the type of node to run, either a full node or an archive node.
-You need to modify the value of `--gcmode` in the `op-geth-entrypoint` file.
-By default, the node type is set to archive.
+By default, the node type is `Archive`. you can change the type of node via modify the value of `--gcmode` in the `op-geth-entrypoint` file.

 ```
-# archive node
---gcmode=archive

-# full node
+# for full node
 --gcmode=full
 ```

 ### Snapshots

 Not yet available.
 We're working on it